 The obstacle to a joint liberation of the trivially extinguished bodies (Bos Taurus, Galliformes, Sus scrofa domestica, Melengridiane, Struthio camelus, É quus caballus and other species) is the arrogance humans show other humans.
 When the superordinated at the steering wheel of the Beast not even look minimally to their own species (regardless of sex and gender) – the right of everybody to a decent living standard, food to sustain one’s body, sexual freedom, and a membership in a union – they will hardly care about the necrophilia food culture they have created.

 So – time to choose one’s own muchness.
-The liberation of animal bodies may give also human bodies the freedom to enjoy one’s own living flesh.
-To materialize our own humaneness, the uniqueness of our own species, and each and everyone’s personality, is to take what we want.
+The liberation of animal bodies may give also human bodies the freedom to enjoy their own living flesh.
+To materialize their own humaneness, the uniqueness of our own species, and each and everyone’s personality, is to take what we want.

 Nobody wants the imprisonment and the standing of no chance.
 And – the essentially common: Nobody wants the forceful covering.
 The kidnapping of the offspring, the confinement, the cramming, the rottenness and the stench, the hurting, the horror in the farming facilities, the assembly line of slaughter.